sk2111/tech-docs/tech-docs/docs/tech/devops/Section 1/slide6.md

    occasional downtime is fine → `Docker Compose`
 2. If simple to medium project requiring multi-node → `Docker Swarm`
 3. If large-scale, enterprise, microservices → `Kubernetes`
+4. The important thing is to understand the trade-offs at each stage & make informed decisions.

 :::tip